-In traditional laser repetition frequency locking systems, the digital quadrature demodulation (DQD) method, shown in Fig.\ref{fig:DMTD_DQD}(a), is widely used for frequency measurement due to its simple structure and high resolution\cite{Tourigny2018An}.
-However, it is susceptible to inaccuracies caused by the NCO frequency generator.
-In contrast, DMTD method \cite{1986Measurements} can counteract noise from the common reference source, offering higher accuracy and flexible sampling period\cite{1983Automated}.
+In traditional laser repetition frequency locking systems, the digital quadrature demodulation (DQD) method \cite{Tourigny2018An}, \cite{10.1063/1.4928163}, shown in Fig.\ref{fig:DMTD_DQD}(a), is widely used for frequency measurement due to its simple structure and easy-tunable ability.
+However, it is susceptible to inaccuracies caused by the instability and phase noise from the numerically controlled oscillator (NCO).
+In contrast, DMTD method\cite{1986Measurements}, \cite{6831788} can counteract noise from the NCO, offering higher accuracy while maintaining flexible sampling period\cite{1983Automated}.

-The analog DMTD method measures the phase difference of beat signals using zero-crossing detection and time interval counters\cite{1418555}\cite{2000Common}.
-This approach is prone to noise interference at the zero-crossing points, leading to measurement errors.
-Additionally, the presence of numerous analog components introduces extra noise into the system.
-Traditional DMTD methods control the measurement period by adjusting the beat frequency\cite{S2009Novel}, which can reduce measurement resolution when the period is shortened.
+The traditional analog DMTD method measures the phase difference of beat signals through zero-crossing detection and time interval counters \cite{1418555}, \cite{2000Common}.
+However, the reliance on analog components introduces additional noise into the system \cite{1418555}.
+While the digital DMTD (D-DMTD) \cite{5556289} approach eliminates analog noise by using fully digital techniques, both analog and digital methods are susceptible to noise interference at zero-crossing points, leading to measurement errors.
+Additionally, these methods adjust the measurement period by altering the beat frequency \cite{S2009Novel}, which can lower resolution when the measurement period is shortened.

-This paper employs an ADC-based digital DMTD method Fig.\ref{fig:DMTD_DQD}(b) to measure the frequency difference between two signals.
-This method avoids the zero-crossing noise issue associated with analog methods\cite{4303427} and utilizes digital components such as mixers and filters.
-Digital components offer high consistency.
-In the symmetric design of the DMTD method, this consistency maximizes the cancellation of common-mode noise, significantly reducing noise and enhancing measurement accuracy.
-What's more, this method does not require the two signals to have identical nominal frequencies, allowing for the measurement of signals with significant frequency deviations in the MHz range, which enhances the system's measurement tolerance.
+This paper employs an ADC-based-DMTD method Fig.\ref{fig:DMTD_DQD}(b) to measure the frequency difference between two signals.
+This method avoids the zero-crossing noise issue associated with analog methods and utilizes digital components, such as mixers and filters, which offer greater consistency\cite{10.1063/1.4950898}, \cite{4303427}.
+In the symmetric design of the ADC-based-DMTD method, this consistency maximizes the cancellation of common-mode noise, significantly reducing noise and enhancing measurement accuracy.
+Additionally, the method does not require the two signals to have identical nominal frequencies, enabling it to measure signals with substantial frequency deviations in the MHz range.
+This feature broadens the system's measurement tolerance.

 The process begins by sampling both the amplified error signal and the reference signal using an ADC.
 The amplified error frequency signal is represented as:

 while the reference signal from a highly stable source is expressed as: